Michael Löwy: Academic interests

 Until 1985 most of Löwy's works concerned the sociological and historical study of Marxist thought.
-This applies not only to his doctorate on the young Marx and his Habilitation on György Lukács, but to most of the essays which he published, some of which were collected in books, as well as for two anthologies, on the National Question (with Georges Haupt and Claudie Weill) and on Marxism in Latin America.
+This applies not only to his doctorate on the young Marx and his Habilitation on Lukács, but to most of the essays which he published, some of which were collected in books, as well as for two anthologies, on the National Question (with Georges Haupt and Claudie Weill) and on Marxism in Latin America.
 Marxist epistemology also takes a central place in his work on sociology of knowledge from 1985.

-The methodological orientation of his research was inspired by Lucien Goldmann's writings, particularly The Hidden God, whose approach, associating sociology and history, heterodox Marxism and German sociology, the internal study of cultural works and their connexion to the social structure, served him as starting point.
+The methodological orientation of his research was inspired by Goldmann's writings, particularly The Hidden God, whose approach, associating sociology and history, heterodox Marxism and German sociology, the internal study of cultural works and their connexion to the social structure, served him as starting point.

-From the mid-1980s Löwy became interested in the jewish culture that existed in central europe, as well as in Romantic anticapitalism and on the complex interrelations between religion and politics, particularly in Latin America.
+From the mid-1980s, Löwy became interested in the jewish culture that existed in Central Europe, as well as in Romantic anticapitalism and on the complex interrelations between religion and politics, particularly in Latin America.
 The concept of elective affinity, borrowed from Max Weber, but re-interpreted, became one of the key methodological tools of his research.
-His latest books concern Walter Benjamin’s Theses on the Philosophy of History (1940), which Löwy considers as one of the most important documents of revolutionary thinking since Marx’s Theses on Feuerbach; and Franz Kafka as an anti-authoritarian author, with Anarchist sympathies, whose novels are inspired by a sort of "religion of liberty".
+His latest books concern Benjamin’s Theses on the Philosophy of History (1940), which Löwy considers as one of the most important documents of revolutionary thinking since Marx’s Theses on Feuerbach; and Kafka as an anti-authoritarian author, with Anarchist sympathies, whose novels are inspired by a sort of "religion of liberty".

-In spite of the diversity of its thematic contents, most of Michael Löwy writings, since his PhD on Marx till now, belong to a Marxist and Historicist sociology of culture.
-Inspired by Lukács and Lucien Goldmann, they also refer to the great tradition of German sociology, from Weber to Karl Mannheim.
+In spite of the diversity of its thematic contents, most of Löwy's writing, since his PhD on Marx till now, belong to a Marxist and Historicist sociology of culture.
+Inspired by Lukács and Goldmann, they also refer to the great tradition of German sociology, from Weber to Karl Mannheim.
 Their aim is to analyse, interpret and explain the relations between cultural phenomena, particularly religious and political, by situating them in precise social and historical contexts.